What is Hailey-Hailey disease?

 - Wet compresses to dry up oozing patches

 - Botulinum toxin to reduce sweating

 - Phototherapy (ultraviolet light) has also been used.

 - Lasers have been reported to be useful in one study, vaporising the affected skin.

 - In severe cases surgery can be performed to remove the affected skin.
 Skin grafts are usually necessary to repair the wounds.

-For the vast majority of patients Hailey-Hailey disease is a nuisance rather than a serious problem.
-The pain and smell can often be the main problems.
+For many patients Hailey-Hailey disease is a mild condition, but for others the pain and smell can be serious problems.
 If the lesions get infected with herpes virus a sudden severe flare can occur, which often needs prompt treatment (see above).

 Many patients have long remissions and an improvement with age does occur.

 - Biolcati G, Aurizi C, Barbieri L, Cialfi S, Screpanti I, Talora C. Efficacy of the melanocortin analogue Nle4-D-Phe7-α-melanocyte-stimulating hormone in the treatment of patients with Hailey-Hailey disease.
 Clin Exp Dermatol.
 2014 Mar;39(2):168-75. doi: 10.1111/ced.12203.
 Epub 2013 Oct 25.
 PubMed PMID: 24256215; PubMed Central PMCID: PMC4255790.

 - OMIM – Online Mendelian Inheritance in Man (search term Hailey-Hailey disease (benign familial pemphigus))